DyWA: Dynamics-adaptive World Action Model for Generalizable Non-prehensile Manipulation: Method

 \subsection{Pipeline Overview}

 Our training pipeline follows a standard teacher-student distillation framework.
 Due to the difficulty of obtaining high-quality demonstrations for our task, we first train a state-based RL policy with additional privileged information—\ie, the full object point cloud, task state, and physical parameters—as the teacher policy.
 For consistency, we adopt the same reward design as CORN, as elaborated in the supplementary material.
-To obtain a vision-based policy suitable for real-world deployment, we introduce our Dynamics-conditioned World Action Model, which serves as the student policy and is designed to fully leverage the knowledge distilled from the teacher policy.
+To obtain a vision-based policy suitable for real-world deployment, we introduce our Dynamics-adaptive World Action Model, which serves as the student policy distilled from the teacher policy.
 Unlike the teacher, our student model relies solely on limited observations that are feasible to obtain in real-world settings.

 In the following sections, we detail the design of the world action model (Sec.~\ref{sec:world_action_model}) and the dynamics adaptation mechanism (Sec.~\ref{sec:adaptation}).
-To enable adaptive force interaction in this contact-rich task, we further incorporate a variable impedance controller as the action space (Sec.~\ref{sec:impedance_control}).
+To enable adaptive force interaction in this contact-rich manipulation, we further incorporate a variable impedance controller (Sec.~\ref{sec:impedance_control}).
 Once trained (Sec.~\ref{sec:learning_protocol}), our model can be transferred from simulation to the real world in a zero-shot manner, without requiring real-world fine-tuning.